fission/fission.io/content/en/blog/demystifying-fission-http-requests.md

 {{< figure src="/images/featured/demystifying-fission-http-requests.png" alt="HTTP requests in Fission" height="600" width="800">}} HTTP requests in Fission

-## Hypertext Transfer Portofol - HTTP
+## Hypertext Transfer Portocol - HTTP

 The foundation of the modern day internet is Hypertext Transfer Protocol - HTTP.
 An application layer protocol, HTTP allows two networked devices to communicate with each other.